Kitware/CMake/Help/dev/integration-testing.rst

 The following documents how to run integration testing builds.
 See documentation on `CMake Development`_ for more information.

+See the `CMake Testing Guide`_ for running the test suite locally.

 .. _`CMake Development`: README.rst
+.. _`CMake Testing Guide`: testing.rst

 CMake Dashboard Scripts
 =======================